 The majority of homeowners planning to sell their home want the most affordable route.
 However, some homeowners worry that a lower commission Realtor® will provide less or worse service.
 Full-price Realtors® tell homeowners, “you’ll get what you pay for when you hire a lower commission Realtor®.”
 They say this because their higher commission rate is being threatened.
 What they don’t tell you is, every Realtor® is obligated to provide professional services.
 Some Realtors® have more experience than others and some provided superior marketing but all Realtors® are held to a high standard.
 Realtors in Canada are bound by the REALTOR® Code.

-Why do some Realtors® offer to sell homes at a lower commission rate?
+Why do some Realtors® sell homes at a lower commission rate?
 Because it’s smart business for them.
 They might earn less commission on each transaction but if they offer a great service at a great rate their business grows.
 The only consideration to watch for when hiring a lower commission Realtor® is how many listings they have.
 One person can only do so much and if a listing Realtor® has too many listings, services can be neglected.
 One service that is most often neglected by a Realtor with too many listings is the marketing of your home.
-It’s like teaching a classroom with 50 students, full attention and focus will be compromised.
+It’s like teaching a classroom with 50 students, full attention and focus are compromised.

-Imagine finding a full-service Realtor® with an exceptional marketing program who also offers affordable commission?
+Imagine finding a full-service Realtor® with an exceptional marketing program who also offers affordable commission.
 They’re out there but you need to know what to look for.
 You also need to understand the difference between “low commission” and paying a “fee” to sell your home.

 The difference between “commission” and “fee.”